rp4rk/focused-will/discipline.md

 ## Core Strengths

 Discipline has three "core" strengths it brings that differentiate it from other healers.
 While each factor is not completely unique when compared across the five other healing specialisations in the game, Discipline is the only healer that brings all three in one player slot.
-This specific combination has historically made Discipline an exceptional progression healer, and nothing seems to have changed in that regard for Shadowlands.
+This specific combination has historically made Discipline an exceptional progression healer, and in Shadowlands this role has been slightly contested by Holy Paladin but for the most part remains intact.

 ### Absorptions

-Absorption effects such as Power Word: Shield, Rapture, and Spirit Shell are all extremely powerful under the right circumstances.
+Absorption effects such as Power Word: Shield, Rapture, and Spirit Shell are situational effective health increases that can be strong provided the fight works in their favor.
 In the following situations, absorbs become significantly better than any other healing effect:

 - Reduced max health pool effects, such as the Drained Soul effect on the Azshara fight.
 - Reduced healing taken effects, such as the Darkest Depths effect on the Blackwater Behemoth fight.
-- Moments of overwhelming incoming damage that would otherwise kill players, such as Dread on the Za'qul fight.
+- Moments of overwhelming incoming damage that would otherwise kill players, such as Dread Arrows on Sylvanas' final platform.

 As overwhelming incoming damage is common during early tier progression, Discipline enjoys a favorable bias when being considered in the first weeks of a tier.
-It's important to note however, that when a tier progresses and stamina becomes higher in relation to the content you're doing, absorption and mitigation become a bit less valuable.
+It's important to note however, that when a tier progresses and stamina becomes higher in relation to the content you're doing, absorption and mitigation become significantly less valuable.

 ### Atonement